 Yes.
 The query validator rejects anything that is not a SELECT, EXPLAIN, SHOW, DESCRIBE, or WITH statement.
 Write keywords (INSERT, UPDATE, DELETE, DROP, ALTER, CREATE, TRUNCATE, GRANT) are blocked with a hardcoded allow-list.
 There is no environment variable or setting to disable this.

-Any assistant that implements MCP: Claude Desktop (Anthropic), Cursor, GitHub Copilot (VS Code), and any other tool that supports the Model Context Protocol over SSE.
+Any assistant that implements MCP: Claude Desktop, ChatGPT (with Developer Mode), Gemini, Cursor, GitHub Copilot (VS Code), and any other tool that supports the Model Context Protocol over SSE.

 No. The MCP server requires an active BrainFlow subscription because it queries your team's shared memory database.
 There must be email data in BrainFlow for the server to return meaningful answers.